Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 ``galvanalyser.service`` that can be used to automatically start the system on Linux servers.

-If Harvesters go down, they can be restarted by overriding the launch command:
+If Harvesters go down, they can be restarted.
 .. code-block:: shell

-	docker-compose -f docker-compose.harvester.yml run --entrypoint "python start.py --restart" harvester
+	docker-compose -f docker-compose.harvester.yml run harvester python start.py --restart